 Is It Painful To Die From Liver Failure Due To Alcoholism?

-Addiction treatment and the medications available to those struggling with addiction have been improving exponentially.
-It is important to seek treatment as soon as addiction is acknowledged by the person struggling with addiction, alcoholism included.
+Addiction treatment and the medications available to those living with alcohol addiction have been improving exponentially.
+It is important to seek treatment as soon as substance is acknowledged.

 The Four Stages of Alcoholism